fablabbcn/smartcitizen-docs/docs/hardware/addons/oled-screen.md

 ## Enable

-To enable this screen, you need to compile the firmware with a `WITH_SENSOR_GROVE_OLED` flag.
+To enable this screen, you need to compile the firmware with a `SCK_WITH_SENSOR_GROVE_OLED` flag.
 You can do this in two ways:

 - Add firmware compile flags to `platformio.ini` in the `sam` directory.
 For instance, for the `SCK 2.3`: